-Our non-need based scholarships and grants listed above are awarded at the time of admission to first year students for a maximum of eight semesters and are available only for full time, on-campus study at Mount Holyoke.
+Our non-need based scholarships, awards and grants listed above are awarded at the time of admission to first year students for a maximum of eight semesters and are available only for full time, on-campus study at Mount Holyoke.
 One half of the annual award is granted each semester and disbursed to the student's tuition account.
 Students do not need to apply for need-based financial aid to be considered for or to renew a non-need based award.
 However, domestic students who wish to be considered for need-based aid must re-apply each year.
 Please note: for students who enter as first year students, our non-need based scholarships, award and grants are renewable for a total of eight semesters with the following exception: If transfer credits are accepted by Mount Holyoke after enrollment at Mount Holyoke, including credits from study abroad, a re-evaluation will be necessary and the number of semesters of eligibility will be reduced accordingly.
 (Note: Recipients of a non-need based scholarship or grant cannot also receive the Tuition Exchange, South Hadley Town Grant or Mount Holyoke College employee tuition benefit.
 If a student becomes eligible for one of these funds at a later date, the higher amount of scholarship or benefit will apply.)

 Award Renewal and Satisfactory Academic Progress: